Dbln999/Dbln999/ReadMe.md

 💡 My development kit:

 React & Next.js Development: Expert in building fast web apps with React and Next.js.
-Whether it's a simple landing page or a complex dashboard, I've got you covered.\n
+Whether it's a simple landing page or a complex dashboard, I've got you covered.<br/>
-TypeScript Integration: Strong understanding of TypeScript, ensuring your codebase is robust and maintainable.\n State Management: Proficient with both Redux and Zustand for handling complex application state, making sure your app remains fast and organized.\n
+TypeScript Integration: Strong understanding of TypeScript, ensuring your codebase is robust and maintainable.<br/>
+State Management: Proficient with both Redux and Zustand for handling complex application state, making sure your app remains fast and organized.<br/>
-Tailwind CSS + shadcn/ui: Crafting beautiful, responsive designs using Tailwind CSS, combined with the utility-first approach of Shadcn to make your UI shine.\n
+Tailwind CSS + shadcn/ui: Crafting beautiful, responsive designs using Tailwind CSS, combined with the utility-first approach of Shadcn to make your UI shine.<br/>
-Database Interaction with Prisma: Seamless integration of databases using Prisma, ensuring efficient data fetching and mutation in full-stack applications.\n
+Database Interaction with Prisma: Seamless integration of databases using Prisma, ensuring efficient data fetching and mutation in full-stack applications.<br/>
-Docker: Competent with Docker for containerizing applications, making deployment a breeze.\n Figma to Code: Experienced in working with Figma designs, bringing pixel-perfect prototypes to life.\n
+Docker: Competent with Docker for containerizing applications, making deployment a breeze.<br/>
+Figma to Code: Experienced in working with Figma designs, bringing pixel-perfect prototypes to life.<br/>

 ## 🌐 Socials: